tidyverse/tidyverse.org/content/blog/webr-0-2-0/index.md

 It's easy to see how this workflow could be useful as part of a wider application, enabling a complex data manipulation or a statistical modelling in R that would otherwise be awkward to perform directly in JavaScript.

-Behind the scenes we've done work to ensure that data is transferred efficiently to and from the R environment, and in webR 0.2.0 the [MessagePack](https://msgpack.org/index.html) protocol is now used as the main way that data is serialised and transferred, replacing JSON encoding.
+Behind the scenes, we've done work to ensure that data is transferred efficiently to and from the R environment, and in webR 0.2.0 the [MessagePack](https://msgpack.org/index.html) protocol is now used as the main way that data is serialised and transferred, replacing JSON encoding.

 This change provides a significant performance improvement.
 [Initial testing](https://github.com/r-wasm/webr/pull/204) shows an order of magnitude speed boost when transferring large sets of data from the JavaScript environment into R. Thanks to [@jeroen](https://github.com/r-wasm/webr/issues/203) for prompting me to look into it!